IWA Mid-South

-Independent Wrestling Association (IWA) Mid-South (also known as IWA Mid-South, IWA-MS, and IWA Mid South Wrestling) is an American independent professional wrestling promotion based in New Albany, Indiana.
+Independent Wrestling Association (IWA) Mid-South (also known as IWA Mid-South, IWA-MS, and IWA Mid South Wrestling) was an American independent professional wrestling promotion based in New Albany, Indiana.
 It was formed by Ian Rotten in 1996.

 History

 Hardcore wrestling

 Independent Wrestling Association: Mid-South (IWA-MS) formed in 1996 in Louisville, Kentucky.
 The owner, Ian Rotten, is one of the first to bring hardcore style of wrestling to the United States with his feud with former tag team partner Axl Rotten.
 He formed the promotion shortly after being fired from Extreme Championship Wrestling in the mid-1990s.
-IWA Mid-South's first live event occurred on January 6, 1996 in New Albany, Indiana.
-On October 10, they held of the first of what would become weekly shows in Louisville, Kentucky.
+IWA Mid-South's first live event occurred on January 6, 1996, in New Albany, Indiana.
+On October 10, they held the first of what would become weekly shows in Louisville, Kentucky.
 April 3, 1997 saw IWA Mid-South crowned its first Heavyweight Champion, Tower of Doom, when he won a three way dance in the finals of a tournament.